wildfly/wildfly-gradle-tools/README.md

 ## Limitations

-Provisioning is a powerful feature of the WildFly server which includes options to override dependencies, inject parameters into templates, and more.
-Such capabilities have not yet been exposed in this plugin.
+Provisioning is a powerful feature of the WildFly server which includes several other capabilities which have not yet been implemented in this plugin.
 Patches and help welcome!

 ## Maven users

-This plugin is actually a port to Gradle of an existing Maven plugin.
+This plugin is actually a fairly limited port to Gradle of an existing, more powerful and more mature Maven plugin.
 Maven users should use [the original plugin](https://github.com/wildfly/wildfly-build-tools/).

 ## License